*Popular object- one week (7 days) lending period from delivery of object *

-Fourteen assorted moa bones including upper leg, rib, vertabrae and pelvis.
-The bones were collected from Athenree, Western Bay of Plenty.
+Fourteen assorted moa bones including upper leg, rib, vertebrae and pelvis.

 > Click here to download 'Moa Bones- A 'Hands on Tauranga' teacher resource'